JKUATSES/embedded-systems-course-2022/week2/README.md

 ### Further making
 ---
 You would create header files for the the above functions, namely ***usart.h*** and ***usart.cpp*** and use them in your main files that require USART communication

+Other uses of serial communication include:
+1. Debugging.
+The ability to send out info about the AVR’s state over the serial line can be priceless
+2. Using LCD and VFD displays that take serial input
+3. Making your own GPS datalogger is fairly easy, because GPS modules usually send out their location data using a USART-style serial protocol.
+4. Integrating card-readers, both magnetic stripe and RFID, into your designs, because they often send their data to you in USART serial.
+5. Sending data via radio protocols, because most use USART encoded in various ways

+Feel free to explore!!